Every once in awhile, I come across a place on the back roads of Lancaster County and think, “Wow, I wish the tourists could see this!”

 Homemade potpie noodles share the table with homemade lye soap and honey and Amish cookbooks.
 “Homemade Fiber Balls,” a sign declares.
 On the other side of the room, tiny candles share the space with a fascinating assortment of flea market items, including a four inch flowery porcelain toilet on top of a cake stand.

 A carved man plowing with horses costs $525.
 That might just be the most expensive item here.
 A Country Love or Country Bride appliquéd quilt sells for only $425, and wall hangings start at $75.
 For tightwads, a homemade fiber ball costs only fifty cents.

 On the porch, antique quilts and crocheted blankets hang on racks.
 Holly hock seeds and castor beans fill a basket on the ledge.
 Intriguing merchandise squeezes into every nook and cranny.

 I asked the woman of the house if she gets a lot of business.
 She told me she doesn’t advertise, and she doesn’t get as much business as she would like.

 Well, here is my unofficial advertisement.
-Check out the pictures below for a sneak preview.
-Then plug in your GPS and find the store at 3223 W. Newport Road, Ronks, PA 17572, and discover some hidden treasure!
+Plug in your GPS and find the store at 3223 W. Newport Road, Ronks, PA 17572, and discover some hidden treasure!